 It wasn’t long ago that we were fumbling through our wallets and purses to get the right debit card out to pay.
 Either that or flipping through an array of loyalty cards to find the right one for the shop we were in.

-But those days are in the past for many consumers and, thanks in part to the change of habits triggered by Covid-19, the rise of digital wallets has steadily gathered pace.
+But those days are in the past for many consumers, as new payments innovations emerged, changing the way people purchase goods or services.
+The rise of digital wallets has steadily gathered pace.

 Digital wallets, also known as mobile wallets or ewallets, are an easier, lighter, and (thanks to their contactless nature) more hygienic way to make transactions.
 Outside of standard online card transactions, digital wallets dominate the ecommerce payment landscape.
-Our platform data found that in 2021, 25% of UK ecommerce payments were carried out via digital wallets and we can see that Apple Pay usage increased by 50% in December 2021, compared to the previous year.
-As such, they're currently the most popular alternative payment method in the UK today.
+According to our Retail Report 2023, 30% of Australian consumers preferred paying with digital wallets like Apple Pay or Google Pay when shopping in stores.
+Similarly, 29% of Australian consumers preferred paying with digital wallets when shopping online.

 What’s a digital wallet, and how does it work?